To write is to embark on a journey

 Talks & Readings

-I am available to give readings of my work as well as talks exploring the intersection of faith and the arts.
+In addition to the above presentations, I am available to give talks exploring the intersection of faith and the arts as well as guest sermons in churches or at retreats.
 Please see my interviews and sermons to get a sense of my voice.
 I charge a reasonable price for workshops and talks based on a sliding scale.
 Please contact me for further details.